 5: Heavy diamond section armour piercing.

 6: Hunting broadhead.

 7: No, it is not a strap-cutter or rope-cutter, as popular opinion would have it.
 These heads were for hunting birds on the wing.

 From Eastern Europe across to Asia, including Byzantion (Byzantium) arrows were normally secured to their shafts with a tang rather than a socket as in Western Europe.
 This method was just as effective, especially in the loose-it-once situation of warfare, and required less construction time and material.

 The method used by cavalry to carry arrows also show nomadic influence for they were held point upwards in a barrel quiver hung from the belt, as is shown on the page about the horse archer.
 Infantry quivers shown in manuscripts are round-bottomed cylinders slung from a shoulder-strap which held the arrow point downwards.
 In either case a man normally carried 30 to 40 arrows at a time.3 The so-called Cyprus Expedition of the mid-tenth century requisitioned a total of 2,000,000 arrows.4

-In addition to full sized arrows, Roman (Byzantine) archers would also fire small arrows or darts down a channel called a sôlênarion.4 Such darts have about double the range of a full sized arrow and are harder to see.
+In addition to full sized arrows, Roman (Byzantine) archers would also shoot small arrows or darts down a channel called a sôlênarion.4 Such darts have about double the range of a full sized arrow and are harder to see.
 They were used as harassing fire against approaching formations.
-While a dart would rarely cause fatal injury, striking a man or horse in the face or eye would be a serious discouragement and help to break up a formation.
+I have had an estimated 500 metres out of an 80lb bow.
+While a dart would rarely cause severe, let alone fatal, injury, striking a man or horse in the face or eye would be a serious discouragement and help to break up a formation.

-See a video of Timothy Dawson demonstrating the use of the sôlênarion.
+See a very short video on the Levantia YouTube channel (new window) of me demonstrating the use of the sôlênarion.